Delivering meaningful learning experiences with Jen Jones

 With online training content, Jen sees the potential to create content that will save her valuable time and effort.
 This enables Hello Literacy to expand Jen’s audience reach while staying true to her identity.

 Ryan asks Jen what she sees for the future of online training platforms with her business.
 Jen’s response is an overwhelming yes.
 Just from April to December of 2020, Jen and her team were able to help over 2500 teachers!
-Knowing that she was able to make a difference has been incredibly rewarding and validates Jen’s virtual expansion of her business.
+Knowing that she was able to make a difference has been incredibly rewarding and validates Jen’s shift toward the digital space for her work.

 What Jen loves about the technology available for online learning is the ability to constantly update it.
 Rather than provide something that’s stagnant, Jen can sell a plan or course and then add new content to it weekly.
 This not only expands her audience but also expands her business growth opportunities without overstretching herself.

-Jen and her team at Hello Literacy embody true authenticity in their identity and it shows in how Jen operates her business.
+Jen has been an incredible and joyful guest to have on the episode.
+Hello Literacy embodies true authenticity in its identity and it shows in how Jen operates her business.
 Authenticity is something we value at Coassemble and what makes online training so powerful.
 And we’re very aligned with Jen’s goal of wanting to deliver a meaningful learning experience.

 Jen leaves us with some great advice on being a better educator, entrepreneur, and learner: don’t ever stop learning.
 If you’re always yearning for more knowledge, always ready to learn something new, you’ll never run out of passion for your work.